Overall opinion: Fast paced, intriguing crime SciFi with a strong female protagonist and a futuristic worldbuilding. Five stars.

 Conclusion to My Suzy Spitfire and the Snake Eyes of Venus Book Review & Personal Comments

-I discovered Suzy Spitfire through a reader service called IndieReader.
-They sent me a list of books up for reading and Suzy immediately caught my attention.
+I discovered Suzy Spitfire while browsing a list of titles, and Suzy immediately caught my attention.

 Why?
 Well, because it was SciFi and because I wanted to broaden my reading horizons in the genre.

 It turned out an interesting read, although the amount of violence in it didn’t exactly go well with my being a Highly Sensitive Person.
 I endured it because there were so many moments of humanity and tenderness in the book – those kept me going – but I felt mildly sick when it came to the strong scenes.

 In fact, if I ever read this book again, I’ll have to be sure I can handle it.
 It sucks to be emotionally fragile, but if I don’t respect myself, who will?
 I owe it to myself to read this again (because I probably will) when I feel ready.

 Now, for the sweet scenes, I loved how the relationship between Suzy and Kiara grew from strangers/enemies to almost mother and daughter and, finally, sisters.
 It gave a whole new light to the story, and the story of a woman who goes even too easy with guns.

 I also appreciated the (hard) path to redemption of some characters, including that of Kiara’s ex-boyfriend.
 And I appreciated how the real bad guy in the story wasn’t killed but given to justice.